 The responsibility of the care manager is to work with your treatment team to plan for a safe discharge from the hospital to home.
-The care manager works in your best interest with your health insurance company to obtain authorization and arrange inpatient and/or outpatient services and equipment you may need immediately after discharge upon going home.
-This person also communicates with your physicians, nurses and therapists about your medical progress.
+The care manager works in your best interest with your health insurance company to obtain authorization and arrange services and equipment you may need immediately after discharge upon going home.